Table of contentsClick link to navigate to the desired location

 - Cornell University (Cornell University)

-Despite popular opinion, the Ivy League was not originally an educational association, but a sports conference.
-In 1954, these eight universities united to hold sports competitions, and later this name became associated with prestigious education and elitism.
+Contrary to popular belief, the Ivy League was initially not an educational association but a sports conference.
+In 1954, these eight universities came together to hold athletic competitions, and later this name became associated with prestigious education and elitism.

 Why are these universities so special?

-- High quality education <TAG1> teaching here is led by the world's leading professors and scientists.
+- High quality of education – teaching here is conducted by leading professors and scholars from around the world.

-- A complex introductory process <TAG1> only accept the best students and the level of competition is very high.
+- Challenging admission process – only the best students are accepted, and the level of competition is very high.
 For example, at Harvard, only 3-5% of applicants receive an invitation to study.

-- Strong financial resources <TAG1> universities have huge foundations and the ability to support students with scholarships and grants.
+- Strong financial resources – universities have huge endowments and the ability to support students with scholarships and grants.

-- Elite environment <TAG1> Ivy League graduates often become world leaders, presidents, Nobel laureates, top managers of large corporations.
-For example, such famous personalities as Barack Obama, Mark Zuckerberg (although he did not complete his studies), Bill Gates (also did not graduate) graduated from Harvard.
+- Elite environment – Ivy League graduates often become world leaders, presidents, Nobel laureates, and top executives of major corporations.
+For example, Harvard has produced notable figures such as Barack Obama, Mark Zuckerberg (though he did not complete his studies), and Bill Gates (who also did not finish).

 Interesting facts about the Ivy League

-- Harvard University – is the oldest of all, founded in 1636.
+- Harvard University is the oldest of them all, founded in 1636.

-- Ivy League universities have a very strong athletic tradition, especially in football, basketball and rowing.
+- The Ivy League universities have very strong sports traditions, especially in football, basketball, and rowing.

-- The legend of "ivy" in the name comes from the tradition of covering university buildings with ivy, which symbolized the antiquity and prestige of educational institutions
+- The legend of "ivy" in the name comes from the tradition of covering university buildings with ivy, symbolizing the age and prestige of the educational institutions.

-Despite their historical elitism, these universities are now striving to become more accessible.
-For example, they offer financial assistance to middle-income students so that their education is not available only to the rich.
+Despite its historical elitism, these universities now strive to become more accessible.
+For example, they offer financial aid to students from middle-income families so that education is not only available to the wealthy.

-Ivy League – is more than just eight prestigious universities.
-It is a community that sets high academic standards and shapes future world leaders.
+The Ivy League is more than just eight prestigious universities.
+It is a community that sets high academic standards and shapes the future leaders of the world.

 This post doesn't have any additions from the author yet.